kirilklein/PHAIR_EHR/corebehrt/main_causal/README.md

 **Purpose:**

-- Identifies conditions present before exposure
+- Identifies conditions present in a time window before or after exposure
-- Creates binary indicators for specific medical codes
+- Creates binary indicators for specific medical codes/combinations of medical codes and criteria

 ### Get Statistics